Ben Lomond is in the northern midlands, a 1.5-hour drive from Launceston, and one of Tasmania’s two snowfields; the other is Mt Field.

 Mount Wellington looms 1,271 metres (4169 feet) above Hobart.
 The mountain provides a jaw-dropping lookout accessible by car and several bushwalks, including The Organ Pipes.

 Mount Wellington is only a half-hour drive from Hobart, and you can often see the snow-capped peaks from within the city.
 You can also check the snow-cam for a better idea of the conditions.
+Or take the dedicated bus that takes you straight there.

 There is no need for a Parks Pass, and entry is always free.